 Every several years, The International Economy honors a designated “Policymaker of the Year.”
 The award ceremony is held during the time of the IMF/World Bank meeting where hundreds of officials, private bankers, and international journalists attend a private reception.
 Alan Greenspan received this award at a highly publicized ceremony in Washington.
 European Central Bank head Trichet received the award before an audience of more than a thousand officials and bankers/investors in Tokyo.
 Karl Otto Pöhl was honored at a ceremony in New York, as was Bundesbank President Hans Tietmeyer.
 Clinton Treasury Secretary Lawrence Summers has also received recognition from the magazine.

-One reason the publication has endured is that the international community has seen over the last two decades the emergence of an international economic statecraft of sorts.
-This statecraft now sits side-by-side with the statecraft long established during the Cold War in the field of foreign policy and defense.
+One reason the publication has endured is that the international community has seen over the last three decades the emergence of an international economic statecraft of sorts.
+This statecraft now sits side by side with the statecraft long established during the Cold War in the field of foreign policy and defense.
 That latter statecraft of course enjoys the benefit of important publications such as Foreign Affairs and Foreign Policy.
-After twenty years of existence, The International Economy finds itself in a uniquely exclusive role as part of the new international economic statecraft.
-Important decisionmakers pick it up precisely because it has been around so long.
+After more than thirty years of existence, The International Economy finds itself in a uniquely exclusive role as part of the new international economic statecraft.
+Important decision makers pick it up precisely because it has been around so long.
 All know it and trust its content.

 All of these activities have served to create an identification of the brand.
 The International Economy is unlike virtually any other magazine in that it is targeted almost exclusively to the financial policy elite.
 Today there are roughly 10,000–20,000 economic and financial opinion leaders internationally of whom perhaps 3,000–5,000 truly impact the global economy as the prime movers in the public and private sectors.
 This is The International Economy’s target audience.
 It is a skeptical crowd—very tough to reach where the number one commodity is credibility.